sot/mica/doc/acquisition_data.rst

   np.save('acq_table.npy', acq)

-The resulting table would include these additional columns
+The resulting numpy save file of the recarray/table would include these columns

 ============== =======================================================
  Column        Description